willstall/VideoWebsocketServer/README.md

 # Rasbian Node Websocket Server w/ Brightsign Support
 This is a project to help you setup a dedicated websocket server for use on a raspberry pi that can support dynamic content on multiple devices such as phones,tablets,computers, and brightsign players using [express-ws](https://github.com/HenningM/express-ws)

+## Intention
+Let's say you have 7 different devices and want to sync video playbacks, create a game, or even just sync a message on the screen; this is a dirt simple solution.
+This implementation can be used as a self-contained video playback system w/ support for Brightsign, iOS, Android, and OSX/Win as long as the devices have local network access. *this does not require an internet connection, just a private network*

 ## Usage
-Currently, this example sends a 'Play Video' message to all devices connected to the socket server.
+This example sends a 'Play Video' message to all devices connected to the socket server.
 Any devices connected to the server will get the automatic play from the server every 5-seconds ( configurable ).
 Alternatively, any client can initiate the play command for all devices.

 This is a very tiny example that can be easily expanded for use as a remote control, game,digital media signage, or any other use-case where you need to share commands among multiple devices in a clossed network.

+*I have purposely kept all code as simple as possible, so it can be adapted for your needs*

 ## Tested Devices
 Brightsign, iPhone, Android Phone, iPad, Windows, Mac